 You don’t believe me?
 Check out the table below and see for yourself.

 So, as you can see, the timing of your retirement matters.
 A lot.
 More specifically, how your investment performs in the first few years of retirement matters a lot.

 Peter had a negative return in the year he retired.
 Plus, he withdrew money.
 So that was a double whammy.
 In fact, he had two negative years in a row.
 Ouch!
 And poor Peter never recovered from it.

 For Edmund, it was exactly the opposite.
 He had super good returns in the first two years of retirement.

 Again, the only difference here is that Peter retired two years earlier.
+That's it.

 That made all the difference.
 Big difference.
 It was literally a difference between having enough money through retirement and running out of money.

 Whoa hold on a sec, you say.
 No one in their right mind would put all their money in the S&P 500.